BSc|Undergraduate

 Employment Links

 Our students go on placement with employers across the public, private and third sectors.
-Hopefully those listed below give an indication of the range of employers we have established links with in recent years and potential roles which include:
+Listed below is an indicative list showing the range of employers we have established links with in recent years and the types of activities students have undertaken:

 Private sector: